 Rob Forsyth

 Castle House has a long and interesting history which has been recorded in several different publications.
-In order to preserve authenticity of the sources they are reproduced following verbatim.
+They are reproduced in chronological order following.

 The Story of Deddington (1933) - Mary Vane-Turner

-In this extract from Chapter 3 Mary provides a very detailed description of the property:
+Chapter 3 of Mary Vane Turner's book provides a long and very detailed description of the property.

 This is an extract from a larger article about Deddington: